HTC just revealed a new VR headset

 HTC's finally released a wireless VR headset, which means you'll be soon be able to experience VR anywhere, even on a plane.

 The new tangle-free Focus packs its own Qualcomm Snapdragon 835 processor, uses a high-resolution AMOLED display and claims to offer "6-degrees-of freedom" (6DoF) tracking, so you don't need to set up sensors when using the headset.
-Despite this, HTC says it'll still offer similar features to the higher-end Vive ($599.00 at Amazon.com).
+Despite this, HTC says it'll still offer similar features to the higher-end Vive ($1,099.00 at Dicksmith.com.au).

 Other features include the ability to link with other HTC headsets for social interaction, according to an Engadget report.
 That could be a really cool feature, allowing for interactive multiplayer games or even making remote meetings more real.